AndrejKiri/AndrejKiri/README.md

 - I gravitate towards transparency and vulnerability both in my work and personal life.
 I believe being open about one's mistakes, doubts and fears is better than building a facade of an ideal person because it allows me and others to learn and grow faster.

 ### Trivia
-- In MBTI personality type I score between Advocate [INFJ-T](https://www.16personalities.com/infj-personality) and Architect [INTJ-T](https://www.16personalities.com/intj-personality) types.
+- In MBTI personality typology I score between Advocate [INFJ-T](https://www.16personalities.com/infj-personality) and Architect [INTJ-T](https://www.16personalities.com/intj-personality) types.
 I can relate to both.
-- I am fluent in English, Russian, Czech and Slovak languages and I can blind type in both latin and cyrilic keyboard.
+- I am fluent in Slovak (my native language), English, Russian, and Czech languages and I can blind type using both latin and cyrilic keyboard layouts.
 - I play Dota 2.
 Since 2014, I spent more than 3500 hours on it and even though my matchmaking rating oscilates around 2k (means "rather bad"), I regret nothing.

 ### Contact